 What storms of injustice in your world, in your society, in your community, in your family do you need someone to add their voice to, alongside yours, and speak peace, love, compassion, “peace, be still?”
 We don’t need a peace that is only a passive lull in our struggle for equality.
 We need a peace that is the fruit of an established justice; a peace where we can do more than just survive, but find what we need to thrive.
 It’s not a stilling of the voice of those crying out for justice that we need; we need a stilling of the forces that threaten those lives daily.

 The Jesus who speaks that peace is the Jesus I need and I would guess you do, too.

 As Jesus followers in our contexts today, the peace in these gospel stories that can speak most loudly to us and our present, concrete, material need in our natural world and bring genuine peace rooted in established justice?

 The Jesus that speaks that peace is the kind of Jesus I want sleeping in the bow of our society’s boat today.

 1. Share something that spoke to you from this week’s eSight/Podcast episode with your HeartGroup.

-3. What can you do this week, big or small, to continue setting in motion the work of shaping our world into a safe, compassionate, just home for all?
-Discuss with your group and pick something from the discussion to put into practice this upcoming week.
+3. What can you do this week, big or small, to continue setting in motion the work of shaping our world into a safe, compassionate, just home for everyone?

 Right where you are, keep living in love, choosing compassion, taking action, and working toward justice.